Using the Variant Source and Variant Sink blocks

 Conclusion

-We have seen that it is possible to build multiple variants of a system on a single canvas.
-This method simplifies testing and allows generating many code variants at once to further automate semi-natural modelling.
+We have seen that several system variants can be assembled on one canvas.
+This method simplifies testing and allows you to generate many code variants at once to further automate semi-natural modeling.